Quasinormal modes of rotating black holes beyond general relativity in the WKB approximation: WKB and modified Teukolsky equation

-The parametrized QNM framework for the modified Teukolsky equation~\cite{Cano:2024jkd} has recently been introduced as a conceptual extension of the parametrized QNM framework for Schwarzschild BHs~\cite{Cardoso:2019mqo,McManus:2019ulj,Volkel:2022aca,Hirano:2024fgp,Franchini:2022axs,Kimura:2020mrh,Hirano:2024fgp}.
-We assume that the Teukolsky equation is modified as

 In general, the modification $\de V(r)$ can take any form.
-We will assume that it can be expanded in powers of $r$~\cite{Cano:2024jkd}
+Modified Teukolsky-type equations in beyond-GR settings were derived in~\cite{Li:2022pcy,Hussain:2022ins,Cano:2023tmv}.
+The parametrized QNM framework for the modified Teukolsky equation~\cite{Cano:2024jkd} has recently been introduced as a conceptual extension of the parametrized QNM framework for Schwarzschild BHs~\cite{Cardoso:2019mqo,McManus:2019ulj,Volkel:2022aca,Volkel:2022khh,Hirano:2024fgp,Franchini:2022axs,Kimura:2020mrh,Hirano:2024fgp}.
+The explicit form of the modifications in powers of $r$ is given by

 where

 To apply the WKB method, we need to recast the equation into the form of Eq.~\eqref{eq:canonical_equation}.
 By performing the same transformation as in Eq.~\eqref{eq:field_redef}, we obtain

 where we identified